General Overview

 Work Management

-The Work Manager is an AMX BPM logical node, which provides a collection of services who are dealing with management of human resources.
-It’s composed of: Business Resource Management services, Directory services, Work Presentation services, Pageflow services, Business services.
+The Work Manager is an AMX BPM logical node, which provides a collection of services that deal with the management of human resources.
+It’s composed of: Business Resource Management services, Directory services, Work Presentation services, Pageflow services, and Business services.

-For example the Directory services, in term of the UC, will maintain the runtime of the organization model and provide all authentication and authorization services.
-Meaning that the client application can navigate thru the organization model by calling a Directory services API (OrgModelService).
+For example, the Directory services, in terms of the UC, will maintain the runtime of the organization model and provide all authentication and authorization services.
+This means that the client application can navigate through the organization model by calling a Directory services API (OrgModelService).

 Process Management

-The Process Manager is also an AMX BPM logical node that is providing a collection of services that deals with the management of the process.
-Grouped in: Process services, Event Collection services and Calendar services.
+The Process Manager is also an AMX BPM logical node that is providing a collection of services that deal with the management of the process.
+Grouped in: Process services, Event Collection services, and Calendar services.

 When the UC process is deployed in the BPM runtime the Process services will do the business process execution and the Event Collection services will do the event collecting and correlating based on the UC process flow.